locationtech/udig-platform/docs/devel/en/plugin_internationalization_with_resourcebundles.rst

 Eclipse provides an Externalize Strings Wizard that can be used to automate this process very nicely.

--  Right click on a plug-in or source code file and select **Source-->Externalize Strings...**
+-  Right click on a plug-in or source code file and select :menuselection:`Source --> Externalize Strings...`

 Once inside the wizard, make sure you check **"Use Eclipse's string externalization mechanism"**.
 If this is already checked and greyed out, then the plug-in is already configured to use it.